 Buy A Bond, James!: A Lesson on U.S. Savings Bonds

-When people save money, they are not spending it!
+Tell the students that when people save money, they are not spending it!
 There are many ways to save money.
-Do you save money in a piggy bank?
-If you put $50.00 in a piggy bank and you forget about it for five years, how much money will you have in your piggy bank when you remember it?
-That's right, you will have the same $50.00.
+Quiz the students on how they save money?
+If they do save money, ask them if they save money in a piggy bank?
+Ask the students if they put $50.00 in a piggy bank and they forget about it for five years, how much money will the have in their piggy bank when they remember it?
+Wait for answers, then if someone answers $50.00, tell them that that’s correct, you will have the same $50.00.
 No more, no less!

-What if you could take your $50.00 and lend it to the United States government for five years?
-Would you believe that your $50 then could earn you extra money?
-Now instead of $50 you would have around $55?
-How could that happen?
+Ask the students what would happen if they took their $50.00 and lent it to the United States government for five years?
+Would they believe that their $50 then could earn them extra money?
+Now instead of $50 they would have around $55?
+Ask the students how this could happen?

-It could happen because the government would pay you INTEREST.
-INTEREST is what the borrower pays to the lender for the use of the lender's money.
+Tell the student that this could happen because the government would pay them INTEREST.
+Explain to them that INTEREST is what the borrower pays to the lender for the use of the lender’s money.
 In this case the borrower is the government.
 And the interest is a way of saying "thank you" to the person who has let the government use his or her money.

-Do you know why the government needs to borrow money?
-Well, the government uses money to pay the people who work for the government, including those who defend our country.
+Ask the student if they know why the government needs to borrow money?
+Tell them that the government uses money to pay the people who work for the government, including those who defend our country.
 The government also borrows money to make payments to people who are retired, and to others who need the help.
 Our government pays for all the buildings, equipment, ships, and military bases that the government owns.
 The list goes on and on!

-Did you find out why people buy bonds?
-It is one way to save money and earn interest.
+Ask the students if they found out why people buy bonds?
+Tell the student that this is one way to save money and earn interest.
 The government borrows your money and uses it to run the government.

 Money not spent is called savings.
 You can take your savings and buy a U.S. Savings Bond.
 The government will pay you extra money called interest if you buy a savings bond.
 The government will take the money it borrows from you and use it to run the country.